keemcodes/Employee-Initiatives-App-Official-Changelog/README.md

 # Employee-Initiatives-App-Official-Changelog
-This is the official changelog for the Employee Initiatives Application
+This is the official changelog for the Employee Initiatives Application.
+This is a 100% custom designed and coded web application by myself (minus public frameworks of course)

 # Application Features
 #### Main Functionality